validexis/Celestia/Tools.md

 ## 🔧 Services

-Celestia network services provided by Validexis, including API, RPC, gRPC, and peer connectivity solutions.
+Celestia network services provided by Validexis, including API, RPC, gRPC, and peer connectivity solutions, and snapshots.

 ### 🌐 API & RPC Services
 Access key infrastructure services to interact with the Celestia blockchain.